layters/neroshop-specs/README.md

 The querying node typically sends a `get` message to the `k` nodes with an id closest to the key and when any of those closests nodes receive the `get`, they respond with a message containing the value to the requested key.
 In the case that any of the closest nodes do not have the value in their hash table, they attempt to send `get` messages to the closest nodes in their routing table until the value is found or not.

-* `map`: Like `put`, except it uses the value to create search terms and map them to the corresponding key.
+* `map`: This query type takes the value then uses it to create search terms and map them to the corresponding key.
 Unlike `put`, `map` stores data in the local database file rather than the hash table in order to make use of SQLite's FTS5 (Full-Text Search 5) feature and perform advanced and efficient searches.

 The process of mapping search terms to DHT keys is known as inverted indexing or simply, indexing.